-Former England Captain Rio Ferdinand will be part of the BBC punditry team at the 2014 World Cup in Brazil.
+Rio Ferdinand to join BBC punditry team for 2014 World Cup in Brazil

 Ferdinand, who has played 81 times for his country, will provide analysis and insight throughout the tournament, alongside former England internationals Gary Lineker, Alan Shearer and Philip Neville - together with other international stars.